 After completing my DO degree, I began a 3-year active duty assignment at Vance AFB, Oklahoma where I served as a “flight surgeon” – a doctor who specializes in caring for pilots and other aircrew.

 Having worked in many different healthcare settings, when I first learned about the direct primary care model it was a huge breath of fresh air.
 I was convinced that this was the only way to go, both for myself and the patients I would serve in the future.
+Now having practiced DPC since 2018, I am overwhelmingly pleased with the model for 2 primary reasons – A. the incredible convenience of being able to care for patients through multiple modes of communication; and B. the sincere, personal relationship I’ve been able to form with my patients/families as they’ve grown with me in the practice.
 I am truly elated to be running my own medical practice with the ultimate goal of providing extremely ethical, high quality primary health care to a group of outstanding patients for years to come.
 I can’t wait to take care of you and your family.
 God Bless You and I hope to be meeting you soon.